AAdewunmi/EmailAdministrationSystem/README.md

 ## 1. What is the project?

-A Console-Based Email Administration System, built using Java 8.
+A Console-Based, Menu Driven Email Administration System, built using Java 8.

 Its purpose is manage user email addresses and password.